edivados/vite-plugin-codespaces-hmr/README.md

 ## Overview

-This plugin does the following things:
+This plugin does the following:

 - Set hmr protocol to wss and clientPort to 443.
 - Replace \_\_HMR_HOSTNAME\_\_ in Vite's client.mjs and env.js with the forwarded address hostname.